emilianodelia/emilianodelia/README.md

 - 🌱 My favorite tool for data manipulation is the Pandas package available in Python

-- 🌱 I'm also comfortable with data visualization libraries such as Matplotlib and Seaborn
+- 🌱 I know my way around data visualization libraries such as Matplotlib and Seaborn

 - 🌱 I'm familiar with the the Machine Learning Python package scikit-learn and to other machine learning concepts such as supervised and unsupervised learning, putting together preprocessing steps for data preparation and integraring everything into a  seamless train-predict-evaluate cycle using Pipelines